cairo-book/cairo-book/src/ch03-02-dictionaries.md

 ```

 The `ref` keyword means that the ownership of the variable will be given back at the end of
 the function.
-This concept will be explained in more detail in the [References and Snapshots][references] section.
+This concept will be explained in more detail in the ["References and Snapshots"][references] section.

 Implementing the `insert` method would follow a similar workflow, except for inserting a new value when finalizing.
 If we were to implement it, it would look like the following: